3 Things You Should Know About Cover Art

-In order to distribute music to digital stores and streaming services, there are a few things you need: Audio files, metadata (album title, track titles, artist names, release date, etc.), and cover art.
-And these required components must be up to store specs.
+In order to distribute music to digital stores and streaming services, you need a few things: audio files, metadata (album title, track titles, artist names, release date, etc.), etc.

-In order for the stores to accept your artwork, its format needs to meet several technical criteria:
+In order for streaming stores, such as Spotify, iTunes/Apple Music, SoundCloud, Deezer, etc., to accept your artwork, its format needs to meet several technical criteria:

 • Best quality RGB Color Mode (this includes black and white images)